esmasth/pyang-vscode/README.md

 ### Language Server Based

-`pyang` provides [LSP][lsp] based features for YANG, all of which are supported by the extension, except pull diagnostics and commands.
+`pyang` provides [LSP][lsp] based features for YANG, all of which are supported by the extension, except pull diagnostics since it is not automatically triggered.

 See `pyang` documentation corresponding to installation for expected features.